 - Once you do remove the dressing keep the wound clean and dry (your midwife will tell you when it needs to be removed).
 Spritz for Bits is excellent for this.

 - You still need to do pelvic floor exercises as your pelvic floor has still had 40 ish weeks of weight and stretching to contend with.

 Strangely, the quicker you can start walking (around 6-8 hours after birth) the less chance you have of wind pain.
 The more often you move the less chance you have of becoming stiff, sluggish and just generally sore.
 Wind pain is pretty unpleasant and usually consists of very sharp abdominal pain and (strangely) referred shoulder tip pain.
 Peppermint oil diluted in warm water and sipped over a few minutes is excellent at reducing this, however peppermint oil can interfere with and reduce milk production so it’s best to avoid if you’re breastfeeding.
-Spritz for Bits can also be used on the wound, once the skin has knitted together, to help with healing and reducing infection.
+Spritz for Bits can also be used on the wound once your dressing has been removed to ease any itching as it heals.

 There is no 'type' of birth that is easier psychologically.
 It is your birth and your experience.
 If you feel that your psychological recovery is long then it may be that you've suffered some level of psychological birth trauma and this needs to be recognised as just as significant as physical trauma.
 There are excellent services that can help you work through your birth experience and your midwife, GP or health visitor can help put you in touch.
 There are also numerous support groups such as the birth trauma association (website and facebook page).

 Postnatal depression is a different thing entirely from the baby blues and usually begins from around 3 weeks, but can take months to appear.
 The symptoms are feeling down depressed and hopeless and it's usually family members who detect this.
 They can, on your behalf contact your GP or health visitor and it doesn't always mean medication, there are many other things that help